Skip to main content

 13 mentions Positive Neutral Negative

-The game delivers a charming and lighthearted sense of humor reminiscent of Ace Attorney, blending witty dialogue and fun character interactions with murder mystery elements.
-Despite some translation errors and occasional glitches, the humor, quirky style, and playful tone consistently shine through, making the experience enjoyable and approachable.
+The game delivers a charming and lighthearted humor reminiscent of Ace Attorney, blending witty dialogue, fun character interactions, and a balance of outlandish and serious storytelling.
+Despite noticeable translation errors and occasional awkward timing in sound design, the humor and indie charm consistently shine through, making it an enjoyable and approachable mystery experience.

 • “Anyone that wants a taste of the funny, lighthearted, courtroom vibes that Ace Attorney brings with a mix of wonderful indie charm and heart to it definitely needs to play this game.”